ianrose/gridsettings/README.md

 Gridsettings
 ============

 Create either float based grids or flexbox based grids using Sass. **Why create another grid toolkit in Sass?** I wanted to and I couldn't find exactly what I was looking for.
-Gridsettings uses techniques from many different amazing tools and tries to keep usage similar to other systems.
+Gridsettings uses techniques from many amazing tools and tries to keep usage similar to other systems.

  * Its only dependency is Sass
  * It uses percentage columns within a fixed width or fluid width container
  * It generates all classes based on column number and breakpoints
  * It allows you to customize grid class names
- * It provides to the ability of having static width column among fluid, even in a float based grid
+ * It provides the ability of having static width column among fluid, even in a float based grid
  * It has optional default mobile first grid settings

 ## How to setup